vestbroyek/redshift_etl/README.md

 - Loading them into staging tables
 - Transforming them and creating a final schema

+To run the code, you need to

+1. Run `launch_cluster.py` to create the cluster
+2. Run `configure_cluster.py` to update the security group
+3. Run `create_tables.py` to create the tables
+4. Run `etl.py` to load the staging tables and insert into the star schema
+5. Run `delete_cluster.py` to delete the cluster

 # The cluster
 The first step in this project is to create a Redshift cluster.
 This is done using boto3, AWS's Python SDK.
 Having infrastructure configurations as code is a useful way to ensure that infrastructure configuration is maintainable, reproducible, and shareable.